Milwaukee Lawyer FAQs

 Debt Settlement is not an easy out for people who do not like to pay their bills.
 You must qualify by having significant financial hardship that has prevented you from meeting your financial obligations, such as loss of income, medical issues or divorce/separation.
 You must also owe at least $10,000 in unsecured debt, be committed to satisfying your debt and be able to settle with every creditor that you owe.
 Unlike out-of-state debt settlement companies, The Fields Group can utilize Wisconsin laws to protect your rights in a debt settlement program.

 To find out if debt settlement is the right solution to help you get out of debt, contact The Fields Group Law Firm today.
 Call 414-763-3200 or contact us online.

 The regulations surrounding loan modifications can change often, so please contact The Fields Group Law Firm for the most up-to-date answers to your questions.

-What is Wisconsin Chapter 128?
+What is Debt Consolidation and Wisconsin Chapter 128?

-Chapter 128 is a debt relief method unique to Wisconsin.
+Debt Consolidation and Chapter 128 is a debt relief method unique to Wisconsin.
 It affords citizens the only non-bankruptcy, circuit court-ordered repayment proceeding in the United States.
 Featuring a 36-month debt repayment plan, Chapter 128 helps stop collections, wage garnishments, interest and late payments, as well as avoiding bankruptcy.
 To learn more about the Chapter 128 Proceeding, please call The Fields Group at (414) 763-3200 for a free consultation.